onoira/aeolipyle/README.md

 ## Requirements

-- Python 3.6 or higher
+- Python 3.8 or higher
 - Steam
-- steamcmd
-  - See the [developer's wiki](https://developer.valvesoftware.com/wiki/SteamCMD#Downloading_SteamCMD) for more information.
+- `steamcmd` — see the [developer's wiki](https://developer.valvesoftware.com/wiki/SteamCMD#Downloading_SteamCMD) for more information.

 ## Getting started